Summary

 Explore

-After completing the Vocabulary Builder, have students reread the poem together, substituting unfamiliar words with their meanings for a greater understanding of the poem.
-Next, call the class together and discusses or re-reads the poem, substituting the unfamiliar words with a synonym that has more meaning for students.
-The intent of this activity is for the students to better understand unfamiliar words by using context clues and apply word substitution skills to derive meaning.
+After completing the Vocabulary Builder activity, have students reread the poem together, substituting unfamiliar words with their meanings for a greater understanding of the poem.
+Next, call the class together and discuss or re-read the poem, substituting the unfamiliar words with a synonym that has more meaning for students.
+The intent of this activity is for the students to understand unfamiliar words better by using context clues and to apply word substitution skills to derive meaning.

 Explain